 - What does your website look like, in simple high-level terms?
 What's the background color?
 What kind of font is appropriate: formal, cartoony, bold and loud, subtle?

-Note: Complex projects need detailed guidelines that go into all the details of colors, fonts, the spacing between items on a page, appropriate writing style, and so on.
-This is sometimes called a design guide or a brand book, and you can see an example at the Firefox OS Guidelines.
+Note: Complex projects need detailed guidelines that go into all the details of colors, fonts, spacing between items on a page, appropriate writing style, and so on.
+This is sometimes called a design guide, design system, or brand book, and you can see an example at the Firefox Photon Design System.

-Next, get a pen and paper and sketch out roughly how you want your site to look.
+Next, grab pen and paper and sketch out roughly how you want your site to look.
 For your first simple webpage, there's not much to sketch out, but you should get in the habit of doing this now.
 It really helps — you don't have to be Van Gogh!

 Note: Even on real, complex websites, the design teams usually start out with rough sketches on paper and later on build digital mockups using a graphics editor or web technologies.

 Web teams often include both a graphic designer and a user experience (UX) designer.
-Graphic designers, obviously, put together the visuals of the website.
-UX designers have a somewhat more abstract role addressing how users will experience and interact with the website.
+Graphic designers put together the visuals of the website.
+UX designers have a somewhat more abstract role in addressing how users will experience and interact with the website.

 At this point, it's good to start putting together the content that will eventually appear on your webpage.